Cidaas/terraform-provider-cidaas/README.md

 # cidaas_scope_group (Data Source)

-The data source `cidaas_scope_group` returns a list of scope groups available in your Cidaas instance.
+The data source `cidaas_scope_group` returns a list of scope groups available in your cidaas instance.
 You can apply filters using the `filter` block in your Terraform configuration.

 ## Example Usage